Envision-Center/CollabXR-Documentation/docs/source/modextras/playbacksystem.rst

 - `Animations`: A list of Animation Clip Info structures, which include:

     - `Clip`: The Animation Clip to be played for this set.
-    - `State Name`: The name of the animation state to play for this set. **This field must correspond to an actual state in the Animation Controller corresponding to the specified clip.** If left blank, it will default to "DefaultState", which also must exist in the Animator Controller.
+    - `State Name`: The name of the animation state to play for this set. **This field must correspond to an actual state in the Animation Controller corresponding to the specified clip.**
     - `Layer`: The index of the Animator layer to play the animation on.
 This defaults to 0, which is the base layer of the Animator.

 When using the `Animator Cycle Part`_ during a CollabXR session, the user can switch between the different Animation Sets that you have configured in the inspector, where all specified animations in the set will be played together.
 This is especially useful if you have multiple animations to play on different layers, but take care that all your animations are of proper length relative to each other for proper visualisation.